Finding the Best Places to Retire Since 2006!

 Is Hawaii Considered Tax Friendly for Retirement?
 Yes

-Notes: Mr. Ellison has been investing in the town and has updated the water system, built a large public swimming pool, refurbished a movie theater and more.
+Notes: Mr. Ellison has updated the town water system, built a large public swimming pool, refurbished a movie theater and more.
+He also has a 30-year, $340 million plan to grow Lanai City by adding more housing, a university campus, film studios and a tennis academy, as well as expanding the airport.
+Some long time resident like this plan, while others do not.
 Except for the year round mild climate, Lanai City feels like a mainland mountain town.
-Overall, it is a very mellow place and has grown by 45% within the last couple of decades.
+Overall, it is a very mellow place.

 Recommended as a Retirement Spot?
-Yes, although limited services and no accredited hospital should be weighed.
+Yes, although the unaccredited hospital and population loss should be weighed.

 The Aloha State is an isolated volcanic archipelago 2,397 miles east of San Francisco.
 Although it was annexed by the United States in 1900, Hawaii did not become a state until August 21, 1959.
 It is the only U.S. state made up entirely of islands, and it is the northernmost island group in Polynesia.